r3dqu33n/materialize-reportViewer/README.md

 *Remark 2: This project has somewhat like a sort of hacks to the component and is using MaterializeCSS, but can be "easily" adapted to any kind of UI.*

-*Remark 3: This is my first attempt of contribution to the open source community.
-Please don't hit me if you don't like this :D.*